 The Chemical Identification Data Standard, developed jointly by EPA and its state and tribal partners, requires four identifiers for each chemical.
 Two of those identifiers are names: Systematic Name and Registry Name.
-The Systematic Name typically is the scientific name that describes the chemical structure.
-The Systematic Name is often the preferred name for chemists.
-For those chemicals that are registered by the Chemical Abstract Service (CAS), the Systematic Name is the CAS name.
-For those chemical substances not registered by CAS, EPA creates the Systematic Name.
-These names should describe the chemical structure of the substance if possible.
+The Systematic Name is a scientific name whenever possible.
+If the chemical is registered by the Chemical Abstract Service (CAS), then the Systematic Name is the CAS name.
+If the chemical is not registered by CAS, then EPA creates a Systematic Name.
+An example is "Benzene, methyl-“ for the chemical commonly known as “Toluene".

 What is a Systematic Name?